 We and each of the members of our senior management and board of directors, and certain of our significant shareholders, have entered into lock-up agreements or have otherwise agreed, subject to limited exceptions, that we and they will not, directly or indirectly, offer, sell, contract to sell, pledge, grant any option to purchase, make any short sale, or otherwise dispose of or hedge any of our equity securities, any options or warrants to purchase our equity securities, or any securities convertible into, or exchangeable for or that represent the right to receive equity securities, or publicly announce any intention to do any of the foregoing, without the prior written consent of the representatives of the underwriters for a period of 90 days from the date of the final prospectus for this offering, whether owned as of the date of the lock-up agreement or thereafter acquired.
-Additionally, substantially all of our shares acquired prior to our initial public offering are subject to lock-up agreements prohibiting holders of those shares from selling any of their shares for a period of 180 days following our initial public offering.
-Those lockup agreements will expire on December 18, 2018.
 See the section titled "Underwriting."